junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 "Oh," Dean blinks slowly, pulling himself up from the pillows.

-"And I have a question."
-Cas says carefully.
+"And I have a question," Cas says carefully.

 Dean stills, the smile disappearing quickly.
 "Yes?"